ppbrown/fluxcd-public-demo/kustomize/env/dev/README.md

-Once things are reconciled, and the demo webserver is set up, you can see that the webserver serves the DEV contents, rather than the default one from the ppbrown-demo directory.
+Once things are reconciled, and the demo webserver is set up, you can see that the webserver serves the DEV contents, rather than the default one from the apps/demo-app directory.

     Started by Flux CD.
     Special env val = DEV